 The winning Entries will be those that are judged to be the most visually appealing, creative, effective, original and self-explanatory and captures the competition’s theme.

-A prize is available for the overall winner and for each of the category winners.
+A prize is available for the overall winner and for each of the category winners as follows:

 – The prize winners shall be solely responsible for any required or applicable local taxes, and the reporting consequences thereof, and for any other fees or costs associated with the applicable prize.

 10. The Public Viewing Period and Selection of Finalists